Registering the 4D Millimeter Wave Radar Point Clouds Via Generalized Method of Moments: Conclusions

 \section{Conclusions}

-In this work, we introduced a moment matching-based point cloud registration method.
-Out approach uses Gaussian radial basis function kernels to compute the moments of point cloud.
-It captures the global structure of the point clouds and avoids reliance on point correspondences.
-The experiments demonstrate that our method consistently achieves better accuracy and stability compared to other registration approaches.
-We further integrated this framework into a 4D radar-based SLAM system.
-The results show that our MMR improves localization performance to levels similar to LiDAR-based SLAM.
+In this work, we introduce a 4D radar point cloud registration method based on Generalized Method of Moments.
+In particular, our approach uses Gaussian radial basis function kernels to compute the generalized moments of the point cloud.
+Then the transformation is estimated through minimizing the moment matching loss.
+We also show the consistency of our method.
+The experiments demonstrate that our method achieves better accuracy and stability compared to other registration approaches.
+We further integrate this framework into a 4D radar-based SLAM system.
+The results show that our method improves the localization performance to levels that is similar to LiDAR-based SLAM.

 In future work, we aim to further enhance the real-time performance of the algorithm.
 Moreover, we will extend the framework to support non-rigid transformations.
 These improvements will broaden the applicability of our method to more dynamic and complex environments.